anh65498/reactjs-interview-questions/README.md

 64. ### What is the impact of indexes as keys?

-    Keys should be stable, predictable, and unique so that React can keep track of elements.
+    When we create a list of elements using the <li> element, we need to assign a unique key values to each of them.
+It's a way for React to uniquely identify each item in the key to quickly access/change the <li> element.
+Keys should be stable, predictable, and unique.

     In the below code snippet each element's key will be based on ordering, rather than tied to the data that is being represented.
 This limits the optimizations that React can do.